As a mama, you can’t escape it! But you can find ways to help your baby (and yourself) keep calm.

 2. Play peek-a-boo — Again, a distraction that babies LOVE!
 I take her soft blanket and cover my face then pop out from behind it.
 I start out slow so that I don’t scare her or make her cry more.
 She ends up taking the blanket from me, holding it up to her face and playing too.

-4. Hand her the TV remote — Just give it to her!
-We have a dummy remote we bring out in “emergency only” situations.
+4. Hand her the TV remote — We have a dummy remote we sometimes bring out in these situations.
 It’s as if there is a mute button on the baby when we hand it to her.
 I can’t explain why.
 It just works.

-5. Phone — I don’t give my kids my phone.
+5. Give her my “phone” — I don’t give my kids my actual phone.
 I told my son, “Mami’s phone doesn’t have games,” and that’s that.
 But I know how much toddlers love them, so we also have an old one to bring out I.C.E.
 (In Case of Emergency).
 It’s my old Blackberry, and to make it really “real,” I plug it in so she sees the screen.
-Oh my goodness–another instant crying stopper.
+Oh my goodness —another instant crying stopper.

 What tactics do you use to calm a crying baby?